Dahie/DDS-Utils/Dropps/doc/ReadMe.txt

 ----------------------------------------------------------------------
-  Dropps, Version 0.9 Beta
+  Dropps, Version %version%
 ----------------------------------------------------------------------

 * INTRODUCTION

 Dropps is a utility for converting JPG, BMP and PNG images to the DirectDrawSurfaces DDS texture format.
 Simply drop the file you want to convert onto the application and the new DDS-image is created.
-Supports DXT1-5 compression.
+It supports DXT1-5 compression.

 * SYSTEM REQUIREMENTS